mckgegis/sheep/README.md

 # Sheep

-Full-stack web application clone of goat.com useing ruby on rails in the backend and react/redux in the frontend.
+Full-stack web application clone of goat.com using ruby on rails on the backend and react/redux on the frontend.

 # Live Site